Rhovasti/Eno-Frontend/PROJECT_STATUS.md

    - JWT-based authentication with token storage

 3. **Game Structure**:
-   - Data model with Games → Chapters → Beats → Posts hierarchy
+   - Basic hierarchy of Games → Chapters → Beats → Posts established
-   - API endpoints for all CRUD operations on these entities
+   - API endpoints for most CRUD operations on these entities
    - Role-based permissions (GMs can create content, players can post)

 4. **Frontend UI**: